roscopeco/discord-serverless/README.md

 ## Utility library for serverless Discord apps

-This is a (currently very simply) library that eases development of serverless Discord app and bots.
+This is a (currently very simple) library that eases development of serverless Discord app and bots.

 Currently, it targets AWS Lambda only, and provides a decorator and some utility